msleal/asciivmssdashboard/README.md

 be able to enter commands.
 To see a help window with the commands available, just type ':' (to activate the command PROMPT window), and 'help'.
 To hide the help window, just do the same sequence (':' and 'help').

+TO ACTIVATE THE PROMPT WINDOW, TYPE: ':'

+Comands (v1.0):
+- add vm <nr>: Use this command to add virtual machines to your VMSS deployment.
+- del vm <nr>: Use this command to delete virtual machines to your VMSS deployment.
+- select vm <nr>: Use this command to select a specific virtual machine on your VMSS deployment, and get info.
+- deselect: Use this command to clear the selection of any specific virtual machine.
+- help: Use this command to get help about the dashboard commands (inside the ASCiiVMSSDashboard).

 ## CAVEATS
 - The 'stdscr.nodelay(1)' seems not to be multiplatform (at least does not work on Windows), and we are using it as a non-block function when reading user commands.
 So, to exit the console on windows I needed to kill the python